Fragile Animals

 Foreign Mornings

 Foreign Mornings are a fast-paced alt. rock band from Belfast and Bangor.
 They’ve been championed by Radio 1, RTE2XM, BBC Introducing, Amazing Radio, Hot Press and The Scotsman.
 Taking inspiration from artists such as Nirvana and Foo Fighters.
 They’ve toured the UK and Ireland several times and performed at festivals such as; Stendhal, Belladrum Tartan Heart Festival and Sound of Belfast.
+They headline The Belfast Barge in BELFAST on Saturday 18 April 2025 followed by a performance at Liverpool Sound City at The Jacaranda on Sunday 3 May 2026

 Mima Merrow